stroxler/music-notes/progressions-in-A-L.md

 Km H7 Cm F7 Bm E7 A
 Hm B7 Fm J7 Em A7 D
 Bm E7 Jm L7 Am D7 G

+## Extended backdoor dominant with clearer modulation to bIII

+...
+One way (not the only one) of viewing the backdoor dominant is that it's a
+    borrow from the relative major of the parallel minor, i.e. from bIII major.
+    It's pretty common to see that actually elaborated by adding the major.
+...
+For example, this happens in the second 4 bars of the bridge of 'On Green
+    Dolphin Street', and the end of the first A in 'Fine and Dandy'.
+... this is another pretty common way of modulating back to I from VI, because
+    you can go from VImaj -> VImi to kick it off

+Fm J7 Lma Dm G7 C
+Jm L7 Ima Gm C7 F
+Lm I7 Kma Cm F7 J
+Im K7 Hma Fm J7 L
+Km H7 Bma Jm L7 I
+Hm B7 Ema Lm I7 K
+Bm E7 Ama Im K7 H
+Em A7 Dma Km H7 B
+Am D7 Gma Hm B7 E
+Dm G7 Cma Bm E7 A
+Gm C7 Fma Em A7 D
+Cm F7 Jma Am D7 G

 # Some full tunes